-However, if you are planning on taking on a large orthopaedic-specific caseload, the table investment will free up your general table for other procedures.
+However, if you are planning on taking on a large orthopedic-specific caseload, the table investment will free up your general table for other procedures.

 An alternative option to exhausting your capital budget on a new table is buying a remanufactured table for significantly less, typically around $35,000 to $40,000.

-In addition, you may already have an orthopaedic surgery table that already fills your needs, yet is worn out and costing you lots in maintenance and repairs.
+In addition, you may already have an orthopedic surgery table that already fills your needs yet is worn out and costing you lots in maintenance and repairs.

 Ready to Help

-Meditek prides itself on providing an exceptional customer service experience, and we are in a unique position to provide just that as an unbiased supplier of orthopaedic tables and accessories.
+Meditek prides itself on providing an exceptional customer service experience, and we are in a unique position to provide just that as an unbiased supplier of orthopedic tables and accessories.

 Since we are able to offer brands across the board, our only interest is finding the right fit for you and your facility.

-We encourage you to use us as an educational resource when researching orthopaedic tables for your operating room.
+We encourage you to use us as an educational resource when researching orthopedic tables for your operating room.

-If you have any immediate questions about how much a new orthopaedic table or extension will cost you, please call us directly at 1.800.567.8400.
+If you have any immediate questions about how much a new orthopedic table or extension will cost you, please call us directly at 1.800.567.8400.